vporton/NacDB/README.md

 # NacDB

 This is an unfinished project, NacDB.
 The current stage of development is an untested MVP.
+The API most likely will change.

 NacDB is a no-SQL multicanister database.
 In each canister there are several sub-DBs.